DougCal/ServerHive/README.md

 **Third parameter (function) - optional:** callback function executed upon initializing objects for reverse-proxy

+lb.deploy triggers the creation of the reverse proxy object.

 **‘rp’ is the only valid string input for the first parameter to trigger your reverse proxy setup**

 lb.deploy has three specific strings that can be used in this library.